CN3ves/Games/GameDesignArtConcepts/4 - Character Design for Video Games/Week3_Notes.md

 It's like you start with a blank slate.
 You have nothing on the page.
 And then you end with now I understand what this is all about.
->> Okay yeah I think so.
->> It's like cathartic.
->> Oh is it a problem that you can't see the whole thing, all at once.
-You're saying it's good to have that surprise.
->> Mm-hm, yeah, it's good to have that surprise.

 So once again, this is a very quick just a rough concept of what this robot is like.
 Now I could start drawing another character if I wanted to.
 Like a secondary character.

-Maybe I'll change a different color.

->> Trying a totally different color there?
+Maybe I'll change a different color. rying a totally different color there?
->> Mm-hm.
 Again, I'm working with a very simple shape.

 So that character is small and in the back so he needs a little bit more close ranged value.
 And it's a very very subtle difference.
 Again, I'm still just an entry point student in terms of finding good values.
 Those Disney guys they're super amazing at doing it.
 Just really push value to be so